 Shambhala is based on trust in human dignity.
 We offer a path of meditation practice and contemplative arts oriented towards modern life.
 Our communities around the world cultivate kindness, bravery, and genuine dialogue.
 Our vision is to inspire compassionate, sustainable, and just human societies.

-Shambhala is committed to creating safe environments for all members and program participants at our city and retreat centers.
+Care and Conduct: Shambhala is committed to creating safe environments for all members and program participants at our city and retreat centers.
 In March 2018, leadership announced new initiatives to address harm and misconduct.
-In fall 2018, the Shambhala Interim Board was seated and continues this important work.
-To read updates from the Interim Board, please click here.
+To read about our ongoing work in the area of Care and Conduct, please click here.

 Find a Program: Use this interactive search function to help you find a program near you, ranging from open houses to advanced teachings.

 Shambhala Online: Join live, interactive talks and teachings with senior teachers from the worldwide Shambhala community.